samuelbraun04/Megafy-Public-ScriptOnly/README.md

 ### FAQ:

-- Customizing can be done using presets (user-made or prebuilt!) or altering each value seperately.
+- Customizing can be done using presets (user-made or prebuilt!) or altering each parameter value seperately.